NLeSC/HEEM-dataset/README.md

 ## lexicon

-  The lexicon contains all wordforms from the manually annotated corpus, their concepttypes (i.e. Emotion, Bodypart, Bodily process or Emotional Action) and the emotion(s) they evoke.
-The lexical data are represented in xml following the guidelines from the Lexical Markup Framework.
+  The lexicon contains the annotated words and multiword expressions from the manually annotated corpus, their concepttypes (i.e. Emotion, Bodypart, Bodily process or Emotional Action) and the emotion(s) they evoke.
+The data is represented in xml following Lexical Markup Framework (LMF) guidelines which is teh ISO standard for for Natural Language Processing (NLP) lexicons.